fbpx

 Come Play with us!

 At the Children’s Museum of Southern Minnesota, our mission is to ignite the natural curiosity of every child through the power of play in a dynamic, awe-inspiring environment.
 Visit our galleries and discover the many exciting opportunities to engage in hands-on learning that await your group.
+Looking to book a field trip or a group visit?
+Here are some helpful tips on making your visit a success!
+Continue reading for more details.

 Prices